Featurevisor

 Passing context

-You can access the full generated Context type as follows:
+We can access the full generated Context type as follows:

-import { Context } from "@yourorg/features";
+import { Context } from '@yourorg/features'

 Passing context in all the methods is optional.